cusdt-LINK/docs/a-primer-on-bonding.md

 Bonding is the process of trading an LP share to the protocol for ZONE.
 The protocol quotes an amount of ZONE and a vesting period for the trade.
 It is important to know: when you create your bond, you are giving up your LP share.
-The protocol compensates you with more ZONE than you’d get on the market, but your exposure becomes entirely to ZONE and no longer to ZONE-ALPHA LP.
+The protocol compensates you with more ZONE than you’d get on the market, but your exposure becomes entirely to ZONE and no longer to ZONE-KCS LP.

 ### Creating a bond

-To create a bond, you must first add liquidity to the ZONE-ALPHA AlphaSwap pool.
+To create a bond, you must first add liquidity to the ZONE-KCS AlphaSwap pool.
 You’ll then go to our website and select “Bond.”
 The protocol will quote a price for you.
 If you accept, you then send your LP share to the treasury and receive a claim on ZONE.